hanpari/sovereign/source/02/061_mission.md

 ...

 Surprise for Dwarfus.
 I'm reporting his research to the organization he thinks that doesn't exist.
 I like my assignment.
 Trying constantly to downplay what we have stumbled upon.
-Otherwise, my next goal would be to bury Dwarfus.
+Otherwise, my next goal would be to bury Dwarfus six feet under.
 The stuff is heavy.
 And he talks and writes too much.
 He is so proud of his name in Brown's book.
 I guess Brown got out of Their hook just because his book is complete jibberish.

 ...